-We may also conclude that obedience to the church ordinances and endurance to gospel commandments are a prerequisite to the objectives of full salvation which include eternal family units and procreation, celestial glory and ultimately the creation and administration of our own worlds.
+We may also conclude that obedience to the ordinances of the Lord's church and endurance to gospel commandments are a prerequisite to the objectives of full salvation which include eternal family units, eternal procreation, celestial glory and ultimately the creation and administration of our own worlds.

-So, is this really what is an actual process with us, or are we missing some details?
+So, does this really constitute an actual process with us?
+Are we on track to realize and experience these marvelous results, or are we missing some details?

 In relation to this thought, how seriously do we take the Savior’s injunctions to “be ye therefore perfect, even as your Father in Heaven is perfect?”
 (Matt 5:48) Well, we can be perfect in the ordinances, and many of us can even be rather good at the basic commandments.
 We can be good at living the forms of the gospel.
 So were the Jews.

 We are told that Moses sought diligently to sanctify the tribes of Israel so that they might behold the face of God, but they balked and would rather have Moses intercede and explain things to them.
 We may think them ignorant but then we, with very few exceptions to this point, have not done any better.
 Are we perhaps listening, but not understanding?

 How do we know where we stand with God?
 If we have our bodies in all the right places and at the right times so that we can put all the check marks in the check boxes does that mean we are on track?
 Do we then have a ticket on the Celestial Train which will eventually drop us off at the Celestial Station…where we may live happily ever after, surrounded by loved ones?